urfave/cli/docs/v2/manual.md

 }
 ```

-Creates an app that requires both `lang` and `mood` flags.
-If an attempt
-to run the app is made without either, the end-user will see the following
+If the app is run without the `lang` flag, the user will see the following message
-prompts:

 ```
-Required flag "mood" not set
+Required flag "lang" not set
-There's a problem: "lang" is a required flag
 ```

 #### Default Values for help output